dgrisham/csci400/class_exercises/ruby/1-basics.md

 *Note*: The hardest part of using Ruby unit tests is that the syntax changed after Ruby 1.8.
 Be sure you have installed a later version of Ruby.
 Be sure that the tests really run.
-You'll practice this in the [Ruby Basics](../../assignments/ruby/1-ruby_basics.md) homework.
-If issues, submit questions on Piazza.
+You'll practice this in the [Ruby Basics](../../assignments/ruby/1-basics/description.md) homework.
+If you have issues, submit questions on Piazza.

 Submit/Rubric
 -------------